alpaka-group/alpaka3/docs/source/basic/abstraction.rst

 .. image:: /images/warp.png

 Even threads with divergent control flows can be executed within one warp.
-*CUDA*, for example, solves this by supporting predicated execution and warp voting.
+*CUDA*/*HIP*, for example, solves this by supporting predicated execution and warp voting.
 For long conditional branches the compiler inserts code which checks if all threads in the warp take the same branch.
 For small branches, where this is too expensive, all threads always execute all branches.
 Control flow statements result in a predicate and only in those threads where it is true, the predicated instructions will have an effect.